mrudulamadhavan/Google-Map-Project/README.md

 ### Choosing a City

-If the user does not provide a city name through the command line, the script displays a list of cities from `city.csv` and prompts the user to choose a city.
+If the user does not provide a city code / city name through the command line, the script displays a list of cities from `city.csv` and prompts the user to choose a city.
+If the city code is not valid, it prints an error message and stops further execution.

 ## Error Handling

 The code includes error handling mechanisms.
 For example:

 - If the Playwright browser encounters issues during scraping, the script prints the exception.
-- If the entered city is not in the list of cities, the script prints an error message and exits.
+- If the entered city code is not in the list of cities, the script prints an error message and exits.

 ## Saving Data